-Instead, try a combination of skills tests and targeted bank teller interview questions.
+Instead, try a combo of skills tests and targeted bank teller interview questions.
 This skills-first approach to recruitment enables you to evaluate candidates’ true potential and fit for your team quickly and objectively and helps eliminate bias from the hiring process.

 When hiring a bank teller, you need to make sure they can handle the (often challenging) customer service demands of the job and manage transactions with speed and accuracy.